RosarioB/kafka-clients/README.md

 I have followed the course ***On demand - Confluent developer skills for building apache kafka*** by Confluent and some of these examples are solutions to the course exercises.

-Before starting the client it must be run `docker-compose -f kafka-docker-compose.yml up` on the folder docker to start the kafka infrastructure with all its servers.
+Before starting the client it must be run `docker-compose -f kafka-docker-compose.yml up`, inside the folder docker to start the kafka infrastructure with all its servers.

 I have developed different branch which has different purposes.
 In the following there is a description of each branch: